 It’s time to talk about the visual aspect.

 Luckily since you now have established your artist brand, it will be a whole lot easier locking down your visual brand!

-I’m talking artist/band logo and biography, EP/Album cover, single cover, cover art for your social media channels, music video etc. Maybe you’re looking to make physical copies of your project?
+I’m talking artist/band logo and biography, EP/Album cover, single cover, cover art for your social media channels, music video etc. Maybe you’re looking to make physical copies of your Single/EP/LP?

-You need to sit down and make a budget for what you are willing and able to spend on above.
+You need to sit down and make a budget for what you are willing and able to spend on all of the above.